Abraham ben David: Literary works

-The Raavad was a prolific author.
+RABaD was a prolific author.
 He not only wrote answers to hundreds of learned questions, to which responsa are still partially preserved in the collections Temim De'im, Orot Hayyim, and Shibbolei haLeket, but he also wrote a commentary on the whole Talmud and compiled several compendiums of halakha.
-In 1991, Rabbi Yosef Qafih published a compendium of his responsa which he gleaned from various sources, forty-two of which derived from handwritten manuscripts in his own possession.
+In 1991, Rabbi Yosef Qafih published a compendium of his responsa which he gleaned from various sources, forty-two of which derived from handwritten manuscripts in his possession.

 Most of his works are lost, but some survive, such as the "Sefer Ba'alei ha-Nefesh" (The Book of the Conscientious), a treatise on the laws relating to women, published in 1602, and his commentary on Torath Kohanim, published in 1862 at Vienna.

 While Rashi's commentary furnished a well-paved road to the Talmud; Raavad, by his acute criticism, pointed out the way intelligently and with discrimination.
 This critical tendency is characteristic of all of Raavad's writings.
 Thus, in his commentary upon Torath Kohanim (pp. 41a, 71b), he made the caustic observation that many obscure passages in rabbinical literature owe their obscurity to the fact that occasional explanatory or marginal notes not tending to elucidate the text have been incorporated.

 The title of "Ba'al Hasagot" (Critic), given to Raavad frequently by the rabbis, showed that they viewed the direction in which his ability lay.
 Indeed, critical annotations display his powers at their best, and justify his being ranked with the Rif, Rashi, and Maimonides.
 The tone he employed is also characteristic of his attitude toward the persons under criticism.
 He treated the Rif with the utmost respect, almost with humility, and referred to him as "the sun by whose brilliant rays our eyes are dazzled".
 His language toward R' Zerachiah ha-Levi of Girona ("Baal Hamaor") was harsh, almost hostile.
-Though only eighteen years old, Zerachia possessed the courage and the ability to write a sharp criticism upon the Rif, and Raavad referred to him as an immature youth who had the audacity to criticise his teacher.
+Though only eighteen years old, Zerachia possessed the courage and the ability to write a sharp criticism of the Rif, and Raavad referred to him as an immature youth who dared to criticize his teacher.

-According to Louis Ginzberg, Raavad's hasagot are notable for having prevented the replacement of Talmud study with the exclusive study of the codes of Isaac Alfasi and Maimonides.
+According to Louis Ginzberg, Raavad's hasagot are notable for having prevented the replacement of the Talmud study with the exclusive study of the codes of Isaac Alfasi and Maimonides.
 While Jews in Muslim countries had a wide variety of serious intellectual outlets besides the Talmud (such as the sciences, philosophy, literature, and the Hebrew language), Ginzberg asserted that Ashkenazi Jews had no such outlets apart for Talmud study.
 Without the intricacies of the study of the Talmud and its commentaries, Ashkenazi Jews would have been left with no serious intellectual outlets.